alinex/node-builder/README.md

 any language and generate HTML pages with the documentation beside the code.

+    > bin/make doc ../node-error

+It is also possible to update the documentation on github using an additional
+switch:

+    > bin/make doc ../node-error --publish

 With the `--watch` option it is possible to keep the documentation updated.

+    > bin/make doc ../node-error --watch

+But this process will never end, you have to stop it manually to end it.

 ### Command `create`